 Berry Apple Cobbler

-Add one cup of blueberries, raspberries, or blackberries to the apple mixture.
+Add one cup of blueberries, raspberries, or blackberries to the apple mixture for a fruity twist.

 Caramel Apple Cobbler

-Drizzle a quarter cup of caramel sauce over the apples before adding the topping.
-This results in an ultra-sweet, dessert-shop-style finish.
+Drizzle a quarter cup of caramel sauce over the apples before adding the topping for an ultra-sweet finish.

 Apple Pecan Cobbler